MeRichard123/MeRichard123/README.md

   - ⚡ I am a Computer Science Student at the University of Lincoln
   - 🔭 I’m currently working on becoming a better developer.
   - 🌱 I’m currently learning Rust
-  - 💡 Also currently experimenting with GraphQl
+  - 💡 Also currently experimenting with C of all things.
   - 💬 Want to know more about me?
 See my site/ [Blog here](https://merichard123.github.io/).
   - 📫 How to reach me: Through my [website](https://merichard123.github.io/).
   - 💻 You can see some of my work on my [portfolio](https://richardcoric.dev/).